Shared Wallet Explained: A Better Way to Split Expenses

 Sharing a flat or a life with someone comes with many perks… and some awkward conversations about money.
 Who paid last month’s electricity bill?
 Did I cover more than my share?

 A shared wallet app elegantly solves this.
+It is a tool couples and flatmates use to manage shared expenses and organize payments for rent, groceries, and other common costs.
 It lets you manage money together, pool funds for joint expenses, and track contributions—all while keeping your personal accounts separate.

-A shared wallet app helps couples and flatmates manage money together without confusion or manual tracking.
+A shared wallet app for couples and flatmates helps manage money together without confusion or manual tracking.

 How a Shared Wallet Works: Step by Step